 - 4.22.
 The duties of internal audit relate to reporting on the adequacy and effectiveness of an authority's system of internal control.
 The minimum reporting requirement for internal audit to the smaller authority is met by completing the annual internal audit report on the Annual Governance and Accountability Return. - 4.23.
-In most cases, particularly for larger authorities, an additional narrative report to the full council would be expected and then be published with the AGAR along with any comments from the external auditor. - 4.24.
-Any narrative report should have conclusions that are compatible with the entries on the AGAR - 4.25.
+In most cases, an additional narrative report to the full council would be expected.
+It is advised that all councils publish this full report on their websites with the AGAR along with any comments from the external auditor. - 4.24.
+Any narrative report should have conclusions that are compatible with the entries on the AGAR. - 4.25.
 The annual internal report will inform the authority's response to Assertion 2 and Assertion 6 in the annual governance statement. - 4.26.
 An authority should minute their review and actions planned from the outcomes of the AGAR tests and content of any narrative reports from Internal Auditors.